 The world has made Christmas a frenzy of commercialism for many.
 People focus on everything they must do: buy and wrap gifts, bake cookies, decorate, and attend concerts or parties.
 Many fill their calendars yet still feel empty.
 Christmas is about so much more than just an expanded checklist.

 Some emphasize family time.
 They gather with loved ones.
 They recall past memories and make new ones.
 They exchange gifts.
-They listen to favorite carols.
+They listen to their favorite carols.
 But, while all of these can evoke wonderful feelings of nostalgia, you can still be missing the reason for the season.

 Christmas is About Light